brewingcats/hugo/content/posts/site/linktree.en.md

   "/posts/categories/travel/2019mukilteodiablolake/"
   "2019 Mukilteo and Diablo Lake"
   "Details about the weekend used to visit the Mukilteo Lighthouse as well as a boat tour on the Diablo Lake" >}}

   {{< card
-  "/images/categories/travel/2019sandiego.jpg"
-  "/posts/categories/travel/2019sandiego/"
-  "Trip to San Diego 2019"
-  "A short trip to visit for first time San Diego in 2019.
-Discovered some interesting places that I documented here" >}}

-  {{< card
   "/images/site/insta.jpg"